 Diabetes, arthritis, kidney disease, heart disease, low immunity, even cancer – all of these diseases are ultimately caused by chronic inflammation.
 Inflammation is the body’s natural response to healing by bringing an increased immune response to the site of an injury or infection, but when inflammation becomes chronic, it damages the body and causes illness.

 It has long been accepted in human medicine that processed foods cause and aggravate chronic inflammation, and this is also true for our cats.
 Highly processed pet foods may well be at the root of many of the degenerative diseases we’re seeing in pets.
 Ironically, many veterinarians recommend these diets to their patients as the ultimate in “complete, balanced” nutrition.
-“Most small animal veterinarians spend the majority of their time as clinicians treating inflammation,” says Dr. Steve Marsden, one of the chief educators of veterinarians worldwide in complementary veterinary medicine, with board certifications in Chinese herbology, acupuncture, and naturopathic medicine.
+“Most small animal veterinarians spend the majority of their time as clinicians treating inflammation,” said Dr. Steve Marsden, one of the chief educators of veterinarians worldwide in complementary veterinary medicine, with board certifications in Chinese herbology, acupuncture, and naturopathic medicine.
 “For some, it is disheartening how they have to continually reach for the same old anti-inflammatory drugs, with all their attendant side effects.
 More alarming, too, would it be, if they realized the diets they sell in their front office were actually the cause of all that inflammation.”

 A processed diet high in fat or carbohydrates creates a vicious cycle of sustained oxidative stress and damage from inflammation, which can eventually lead to insulin resistance, obesity and cardiovascular disease.
 This is often referred to as Metabolic Syndrome.
 This has been well documented in human medicine, and is probably even more true for an obligate carnivore like the cat.